NVE/ebm/docs/source/energy_need.rst

 Energy need
 ###########

-Energy need per square metre is defined in the building code.
-Each building category has a specific energy need according to its building code and energy purpose.
+The base line energy need per square metre is defined in the building code.
+Each :ref:`building category <building category and building code>` has a specific energy need according to its building code, building condition and :ref:`energy purpose <energy purpose>`.

 Methods